Geometric insights into robust portfolio construction: Abstract

 \section{Abstract}

-We investigate and extend the results of \citet{goltsandjones2009} that an alpha-weight angle resulting from unconstrained quadratic portfolio optimisations has an upper bound dependent on the condition number of the covariance matrix.
-This implies that better conditioned covariance matrices produce weights from unconstrained mean-variance optimisations that are better aligned with each assets expected return.
-We provide further clarity on the mathematical insights that relate the inequality between the $\alpha$-weight angle and the condition number and extend the result to include portfolio optimisations with gearing constraints.
-We provide an extended family of robust optimisations that include the gearing constraints, and discuss their interpretation.
+We investigate and extend the result that an $\ve \alpha$-weight angle from unconstrained quadratic portfolio optimisations has an upper bound dependent on the condition number of the covariance matrix.
+This is known to imply that better conditioned covariance matrices produce weights from unconstrained mean-variance optimisations that are better aligned with each assets expected return.
+Here we relate the inequality between the $\ve \alpha$-weight angle and the condition number to extend the result to include portfolio optimisations with gearing constraints to provide an extended family of robust optimisations.
+We use this to argue that in general the equally weighted portfolio is not preferable to the mean-variance portfolio even with poor forecast ability and a badly conditioned covariance matrix.
+We confirm the distribution free theoretical arguments with a simple Gaussian simulation.